Email pitch templates are a starting point - guidelines to help you get going. We always recommend tweaking them to match your brand’s tone of voice.

 {I hope you’re well. / I hope you are having a great week} {make common ground if applicable}

-I wanted to {get in touch to suggest/reach out and tell you about our / make you aware of the / put forward our} {product name} (product price) from us at {brand name - hyperlink to website.} for inclusion in your gift guide.
+I wanted to {get in touch to suggest/reach out and tell you about our / make you aware of the / put forward our} products from us at {brand name - hyperlink to website.} for inclusion in your [Christmas] gift guide.

 {Insert one line here on your brand or product: where it is made, any interesting USPs, etc. Anything else that the press might find interesting}

-Do you think {product name} could be {suitable/relevant/appropriate / a good fit} for your *** category in your gift guide?
+Do you think the below could be {suitable/relevant/appropriate / a good fit} for your *** category in your gift guide?

 ** Insert small product image suggestion here **